-The ISO Media Format carries content protection information in different locations.
-Their hierarchy is explained in the informational chapter below, followed by a reference on where these elements are standardized.
+- 11 The ISO Media Format carries content protection information in different locations.
+Their hierar- - 12 chy is explained in the informational chapter below, followed by a reference on where these ele- - ments are standardized.

-The following shows the box hierarchy and composition for relevant boxes, when using common encryption:
+- The following shows the box hierarchy and composition for relevant boxes, when using common encryption:

-- moov/pssh (zero or one per system ID) - moov/trak/mdia/minf/stbl/stsd/sinf/schm (one, if encrypted) - moov/trak/mdia/minf/stbl/stsd/sinf/schi/tenc (one, if encrypted) - 42 moof/traf/saiz (one, if encrypted)
+- moov/pssh (zero or one per system ID)

+- moov/trak/mdia/minf/stbl/stsd/sinf/schm (one, if encrypted)

+- moov/trak/mdia/minf/stbl/stsd/sinf/schi/tenc (one, if encrypted)

+- 20 moof/traf/saiz (one, if encrypted)

+- moof/traf/saio (one, if encrypted)

+- moof/traf/senc (one, if encrypted)

-- 3 for key rotation
+- 23 for key rotation

-- 4 moof/traf/sbgp (one per sample group)
+- moof/traf/sbgp (one per sample group)

-5 moof/traf/sgpd 'seig' (sample group entry) (one per sample group)
+- moof/traf/sqpd 'seig' (sample group entry) (one per sample group)

-6 moof/pssh (zero or one per system ID)
+- moof/pssh (zero or one per system ID)

-- Graphical overviews of above structure for VOD content and live content are shown in Figure 17
+- 27 Graphical overviews of above structure for VOD content and live content are shown in Figure 17

-and Figure 18 respectively.
+- and Figure 18 respectively.